 To assure a safe and healthful working condition, especially for construction workers, the Occupational Safety and Health Act was signed into law in 1970.
 This Act paved the way for the founding of the Occupational Safety and Health Administration in 1971, a US federal agency formed to regulate safety and health in the workplace.

-According to an article published on Joe Miller Law, Ltd’s website, construction firms should provide safety programs for employees and, with their safety engineers, are responsible in the thorough inspection of work sites; failure to do so would make them legally liable for any untoward event, especially that which causes severe physical injuries.
+Construction firms should provide safety programs for employees and, with their safety engineers, are responsible in the thorough inspection of work sites; failure to do so would make them legally liable for any untoward event, especially that which causes severe physical injuries.
 Physical injuries, on the other hand, cause devastating emotional trauma and heavy financial burdens, a fact stated on the website of Habush Habush & Rottier S.C. ®.Read More

 One of the growing concerns in many US states is the increasing number of medical malpractice lawsuits filed against hospitals, doctors and other health care providers.
 Though every doctor owes patients that they take under their care timely and correct diagnosis plus prescription of correct and effective medication, medical malpractice still happens and it continues to increase every year.